 - Full access by community hospital medical providers and staff to the extensive training, education and management development services provided by Norton University and the Norton Healthcare Institute for Nursing.
 These include more than 500 free, accredited online courses in 19 distinct disciplines, including multiple clinical areas and management development.
 Managers and staff will also have access to Norton Healthcare management and leadership development classes, offered both in Louisville and at their respective hospitals, and will also have the opportunity to attend Norton Healthcare's management development conferences in Louisville.

 - Development of new and existing clinical programs and services through extension of expertise and resources associated with Norton Healthcare's Clinical Service Lines and Centers of Excellence to help make that care more available in the communities served by each hospital.
-This will include the establishment of several new subspecialty clinics and clinical services, including cancer (Norton Cancer Institute), cardiovascular (Norton Heart Care and Norton Vascular Associates), maternal-fetal medicine and obstetrics (Norton Women's Care), and orthopaedics (Norton Leatherman Spine Center and Norton Orthopaedic Care).
+This will include the establishment of several new subspecialty clinics and clinical services, including cancer (Norton Cancer Institute), cardiovascular (Norton Heart Care and Norton Vascular Surgery), maternal-fetal medicine and obstetrics (Norton Women's Care), and orthopedics (Norton Leatherman Spine Center and Norton Orthopedic Care).

 - Better coordination of continuity of care for patients who do require specialized or tertiary care and need to seek that care outside of the communities served by each hospital.
 This will include resources such as enhanced use of the Norton Healthcare Access Center, which serves as a single point of resource for patients, families and physicians, to connect with physicians and services available through Norton Healthcare.

 - Potential access to Norton Healthcare's new state-of-the-art electronic medical record software, called Epic.